deb599/RSS-AI-RAG-Automation-n8n-Workflow/README.md

 # Key Features
 * RSS Feed Integration: Automatically fetches and processes multiple RSS feeds to gather the latest content on AI-related topics.

-* Content Parsing and Filtering: Uses AI-driven models to identify and assess risk factors in the gathered content.
+* Content Parsing and Filtering: Uses custom code to identify and assess risk factors in the gathered content using relevant key words.

-* Classification and Summarization: Summarizes large volumes of text and classifies them into relevant categories based on AI risk criteria.
+* Classification and Summarization: Summarizes large volumes of text and classifies them into relevant categories using generative AI.

-* Workflow Automation: Integrates REST APIs, HTTP requests, and custom JavaScript nodes to orchestrate complex processing with no-code/low-code design.
+* Workflow Automation: Integrates REST APIs, HTTP requests, and custom JavaScript nodes to orchestrate processing with no-code/low-code design.

 * Scalable and Adaptable: Designed for flexible configurations to add/remove feeds, update classification rules, or extend AI model integrations.